 Update: June 17, 2020 – Delaware Added to SNAP Online Purchasing Pilot Program Starting July 1, 2020

 EMERGENCY FOOD BENEFITS

-Households with open SNAP cases may receive an emergency food benefit in March and April 2020.
+Households with open SNAP cases may receive an emergency food benefits.
 The emergency benefit will increase a household’s current food benefit amount up to the maximum food benefit amount for their SNAP household size.
-The emergency benefit will be added to households’ EBT cards on April 30, 2020 and should be available the next day.
+The emergency benefit for July was added to households’ EBT cards on July 30, 2020, and should now be available.

 Emergency Food Benefit Calculation

 Maximum Food Benefit for SNAP Household Size – Current Food Benefit = Emergency Food Benefit

 SNAP households that already receive the maximum food benefit amount for their SNAP household size or that have a prorated food benefit are not eligible for the emergency benefit.

 All SNAP households will receive their regular July food benefits on their normal issuance date.